nextoa/cabric/README.rst

     We focus on docker but fabric can only works on python2.x.
     We don't plan support python2 anymore.

-    We are planing a new project `tara(haven't ready to public) <https://github.com/wangwenpei/tara/>`_ to play with Docker,K8s and make your development more easier.
+    We are planing a new project `tara(not ready to public) <https://github.com/wangwenpei/tara/>`_ to play with Docker,K8s and make your deploy more easier.